RocketManRC/tulipcc-headless/README.md

 `tulip.display_stop()
 `

+NOTE: you have to use the full build procedure that updates the file system to update boot.py on the device.

 I'm using MacOS (Intel based) and found that I had to program the board with the USB-C connector labelled USB and had to put the ESP32 in bootloader mode first (using BOOT + RST buttons).
 After that you can connect to the computer for the MicroPython REPL with the other USB port (labelled COM) and use the other port for host USB MIDI if wanted.